 Avenue of the Baobabs is one of those iconic places that you may have seen photos of, but you possibly don’t know where precisely it is located or how to reach there.

 The Avenue of the Baobabs is a group of Baobab trees lining a dirt road but a national highway (Route Nationale N8) between Morondava and Belon’i Tsiribihina in western Madagascar.

 The baobab trees can live up to be 800 years old.
 It originally stood in a dense tropical forest in the area.
 But gone are the days of a dense tropical forest.
-The current scenario is completely different.
+The current scenario is entirely different.

 Deforestation is a big problem in Madagascar.